AestheticDreamsAI/PiperLing/README.md

 ![Piperling Logo](https://aestheticdreams.ai/images/piperling_logo.png)

 PiperLing is a powerful open-source interpreter AI based on Piper TTS, Ollama (example: LLama3) or GPT4o, and C#.
-Designed to provide simple and fast real-time speech translation and synthesis.
+Designed to provide simple and fast speech translation and synthesis.

 ## NOT TESTED ON LINUX OR MAC
 PiperLing is designed and optimized specifically for Windows.
 Compatibility with Linux and Mac systems has not been tested or verified.